Building & deploying a privacy-first model to the edge with Roboflow in 60 days

 Model Development and Deployment to NVIDIA Jetson Nano

 Once the dataset was fully prepared, Atos trained a model with Roboflow Train.
 Because Atos is identifying people in a real-world context, the team used transfer learning starting from the COCO dataset.
 Said another way: Atos used all the knowledge the model had learned on people in images in other contexts as starting points for the new model fine tuned on their images.
 This accelerates model training and increases accuracy.

 Atos deployed the model to a NVIDIA Jetson Nano.
-With Roboflow, deploying to a Jetson Nano was as easy as three lines of code.
+The following video shows how to deploy a model to the Jetson Nano:

 Atos experimented with using Microsoft Azure Custom Vision for model training and deployment as well.
 Atos discovered three key differences in the system developed with Azure compared to Roboflow: model accuracy, model speed, and developer experience.